Skip to content

 Nix

-nix is a cross-platform package-manager. nix runs on top of most Linux distributions (Debian, Ubuntu, Redhat, etc) as well as MacOS.
-Nix packages are stored in a separate folder (/nix), and you can safely run multiple versions of any package.
+nix is a cross-platform package-manager which provides developer shells. nix runs on top of most Linux distributions (Debian, Ubuntu, Redhat, etc) as well as macOS and WSL2.
+Nix packages are stored in a separate folder (/nix), and you can run multiple versions of any package (with minimal effect on the main host).

 nix is used by the CI test-infrastructure for civicrm-core.